hashicorp/vault/website/source/docs/concepts/ha.html.md

 section, since for redirection purposes the clients have direct access.

-However, if the only access to the Vault servers is via the load balancer, the `redirect_addr` on each node should be the same: the address of the load balancer.
+However, if the only access to the Vault servers is via the load balancer, the `api_addr` on each node should be the same: the address of the load balancer.
 Clients that reach a standby node will be redirected back to the load balancer; at that point hopefully the load balancer's configuration will have been updated to know the address of the current leader.
 This can cause a